This is a best prospect industry sector for this country. Includes a market overview and trade data.

 - Kashimbila (40 MW)

-Industry sources indicate that due to rapid population, Nigeria will need substantial additional generation capacity to meet demands through 2030.
+Industry sources indicate that due to rapid population growth, Nigeria will need substantial additional generation capacity to meet demands through 2030.
 They foresee opportunities in distributed power generation, smart grids, and energy storage in the medium to long-term.

-In June 2020, the GON rolled out a 2.3 trillion naira ($5.9 billion) stimulus plan to help support the economy.
+Funding for the energy scaling and transition comes from several sources.
+In June 2020, the Nigerian government rolled out a $5.9 billion (2.3 trillion-naira) stimulus plan to help support the economy.
 International organizations are also providing support for Nigeria’s power sector.
-The African Development Bank (already working with Nigeria on a $410 million transmission project) pledges to invest an additional $200 million through the Rural Electrification Agency (REA), to expand Nigeria’s power sector and improve access to electricity.
+The African Development Bank (already working with Nigeria on a $410 million transmission project) invested an additional $200 million through the Rural Electrification Agency (REA), to expand Nigeria’s power sector and improve access to electricity.
 In 2020, the World Bank approved an additional $750 million Power Sector Recovery Operation (PSRO) loan for Nigeria to achieve financial sustainability, enhance accountability, and ensure the supply of 4,500 MW/h of electricity to the grid by 2022.
-In 2019, the World Bank approved a $550 million loan for Nigeria to develop mini grids and solar home systems based on its projections that the country’s mini grid subsector was set to expand rapidly.
-The Power Sector Recovery Program (PSRP) was initiated in 2017 by GON, in collaboration with the World Bank, as an operational and financial intervention to review and address the power sector financial deficit.
+In 2019, the World Bank approved a $550 million loan for Nigeria to develop mini-grids and solar home systems based on its projections that the country’s mini-grid subsector was set to rapidly expand.
+The Nigerian government enacted the Power Sector Recovery Program (PSRP) in 2017 in collaboration with the World Bank, as an operational and financial intervention to review and address the power sector financial deficit.

-In June 2020, the Government approved $120 million for the continued construction and completion of the Kashimbila multipurpose dam in Taraba State, expected to generate 40 MW and water for the community.
-The government recently signed a six-year, 1.15 trillion naira (about $3.8 billion) contract with Germany’s Siemen AG for a three-phased electrification project aimed at increasing Nigeria’s power to 25,000 MW.
-According to the Technical and Commercial Proposal released in May 2019, the first phase of the project will add an additional 2,000 MW to Nigeria’s existing on-grid capacity, significantly reduce aggregate technical, commercial, and collection while achieving improved grid stability and reliability.
-The scope of work for the first phase would entail transmission and distribution assets upgrades, grid automation, national metering infrastructure, power system simulation, and general technical training.
+In June 2020, the government approved $120 million for the continued construction and completion of the Kashimbila multipurpose dam in Taraba state, expected to generate 40 MW and water for the community.
+The government recently signed a six-year, about $3.8 billion (1.15 trillion naira) contract with Germany’s Siemens AG for a three-phased electrification project aimed at increasing Nigeria’s power to 25,000 MW.
+In December 2021, under the Presidential Power Initiative (PPI), the government approved $1.9 million and euro 62.9 million for phase 1 of the Siemens deal aimed at modernizing, rehabilitation and expansion of the national grid.
+In September 2022, Nigeria began taking delivery of first batch of transformers following factory acceptance tests in Germany and Italy.
+According to the Technical and Commercial Proposal released in May 2019, the first phase of the project will add an additional 2,000 MW to Nigeria’s existing on-grid capacity.
+The project intends to significantly reduce aggregate technical, commercial, and collection costs while achieving improved grid stability and reliability.
+The scope of work for the first phase will entail transmission and distribution assets upgrades, grid automation, national metering infrastructure, power system simulation, and general technical training.
+However, due to the pandemic, the project has been off to a slow start and will likely take longer than expected to significantly increase electricity supply.

 Leading Sub-Sectors